mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 Still in Fiji, open the script editor, and select `Python (Jython)` as a language.
 Mastodon can be scripted from there, as explained in the section dedicated to [scripting](../partA/scripting_mastodon.md).
-We will suppose you are working with the file created during this tutorial.
+We will assume you are working with the file created during this tutorial.
 The following script will open this file as a Mastodon project:

 ```python